STarLo-rd/STarLo-rd.github.io/docs/brandpulse/temp.md

 # BrandPulse: Real-Time Social Media Monitoring at Scale

 ## Project Overview
-**BrandPulse** is a real-time brand monitoring platform designed to process and analyze 500,000 social media posts per second, providing instant sentiment insights to help businesses manage their reputation and capitalize on opportunities.
+**BrandPulse** is a real-time brand monitoring platform designed to process and analyze700,000 social media posts per second, providing instant sentiment insights to help businesses manage their reputation and capitalize on opportunities.
 Built with Node.js, Kafka, and InfluxDB, this MVP showcases a scalable, high-throughput system that simulates a flood of tweets about a fictional brand (“SuperCoffee”), delivering actionable analytics through a dynamic web dashboard.

 ### Purpose
 This project demonstrates my ability as a system designer to architect and implement a robust, real-time data processing pipeline capable of handling extreme volumes (700k req/sec).
 It solves a critical business problem—delayed brand sentiment analysis—while offering a compelling portfolio piece for future recruiters.